 meaning "moon" combined with xictli

 meaning "navel".
 This is the name of a country in North America, as well as its capital city (the country is named after the city).
-In French Mexico
+In French and Swedish Mexico

 is the name of the capital city, while the country is called Mexique

 in French and Mexiko

 .
 In Swedish it refers only to the country, not the capital city.